sc250024/spinnaker-installation-helm-halyard/README.md

 # Spinnaker installation on Kubernetes using (new!)
 Halyard-based Helm chart

 At [ParkBee](https://parkbee.com) we're experimenting with [Spinnaker](https://www.spinnaker.io/), Netflix's open-source continuous deployment (CD) solution.
 One aspect of Spinnaker became very clear from the beginning: just installing it can be a bit tricky.
-Most of the day-to-day work that DevOps / Infrastructure engineers do is related to linking things / systems together using tools available; with that said, we believe installing the tool shouldn't be the hard part of that process, and that most time should be spent on developing pipelines for your development teams.
+Most of the day-to-day work that DevOps / Infrastructure engineers do is related to linking things / systems together using tools available; with that said, we believe installing the tool shouldn't be the hard part of that process, and that most time should be spent on creating and improving pipelines for your development teams.

 Spinnaker is different.
 Unlike most modern cloud-native apps that run as a single process (usually in a Go binary), Spinnaker is actually a composite application of individual microservices.
 The architecture diagram listed on the website reveals the complexity of this app: https://www.spinnaker.io/reference/architecture/

-Luckily, there are great tools like [Helm](https://helm.sh/) available to us to make the installation, and release of new Kubernetes-based software very simple.
+Luckily, there are great tools like [Helm](https://helm.sh/) available to us to make the installation, and release of new software on Kubernetes very simple.
 We started experimenting with the ["pure" YAML version](https://github.com/helm/charts/tree/9f790ac4644387f2856bdbc4ab5f44feb52ddeee/stable/spinnaker) of the Spinnaker chart only to realize that dealing with the litany of configuration options to simply get Spinnaker to run was overwhelming.
-[My post on the r/devops sub-Reddit](https://www.reddit.com/r/devops/comments/90nomd/productiongrade_spinnaker_using_helm/) revealed the following from one of the chart's owners Vic Iglesias [(@viglesiasce)](https://github.com/viglesiasce):
+[My post on the r/devops sub-Reddit](https://www.reddit.com/r/devops/comments/90nomd/productiongrade_spinnaker_using_helm/) revealed the following from one of the chart's owners, Vic Iglesias [(@viglesiasce)](https://github.com/viglesiasce):

 > The chart was intended to be a Quick Start for an arbitrary cluster to get people familiar with Spinnaker.
 As the Spinnaker feature set has expanded it has become unfeasible to keep up with all the functionality by leveraging static/templated config files as the current chart does.
 >